lenatr99/proto-orange/README.md

+# orange4
+Development of Orange 4 (web version).
-An exercise/prototype/technology test for Orange on Web
+An exercise/prototype/technology test for Orange on Web.

 For backend:
 - Prepare a Python environment with pip or conda, run `pip install -r backend/requirements.txt`.